NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 Pick ChatGPT if you need to explore broad topics quickly and generate creative content along the way.
 It works best when you do not already have a specific set of documents and want the AI to find information for you.
 The Deep Research feature is strong for this kind of work.

 Pick Elephas if privacy matters to you and you want everything to stay on your device.
 It combines research power with writing tools and works fully offline.
-Starting at just $8.99/month (or a one-time purchase from $299), it gives you flexibility that the other two do not.

 Try Elephas for free